Showing posts with label Memoirs. Show all posts

 • The first bite of a Cortona, Italy pizza which was so delicious that he used it to define his life "before the bite and life after the bite....To say it was just six simple ingredients would be like saying Pollock's Autumn Rhythym is just four colors of paint";

-• He self-taught himself to cook in college to "lure" a woman first with a simple, cheap meal (spaghetti and meatballs), then, if all went well, a second invitation to a slightly more costly one (coq au van), and finally the third meal to close the deal with an expensive serving (sole florentine au gratin.
-His date cancelled at the last minute and he thoroughly enjoyed the meal by himself;
+• He self-taught himself to cook in college to "lure" plan to woman to be interested in him.
+First, he will give her a simple, cheap meal (spaghetti and meatballs).
+Then, if all goes well, a second invitation to a slightly more costly one (coq au van).
+Finally, a third meal to close the deal with an expensive serving (sole florentine au gratin.
+Unfortunately, his first date cancelled at the last minute and he thoroughly enjoyed the meal by himself;

-• [Note: About that seduction-through-meals-plan] - Brown states, "I harbored no illusions of actually beeing anyone; a bit of hand-holding on the sofa or a good-night kiss would have ranked as a major victory."
-He only cooked one more meal to win a woman's affection and burned the spaghetti, but won her heart and they eventually were married];
+• [Note: About that seduction-through-meals-plan] - Brown states, "I harbored no illusions of actually bedding anyone; a bit of hand-holding on the sofa or a good-night kiss would have ranked as a major victory."
+He only cooked one more meal to win a woman's affection and burned the spaghetti, but won her heart and she eventually married him];

 • "The word chef when preceded by the adverb yes becomes a subtle yet effective form of "f**k you."